Commensality, Agonism, and Sociality in the Roman East

 Nothing, though, stays the same, and evidence from the second century onwards suggests that couches began to be merged into a single, semi-circular structure referred to as a stibadium or a sigma (sigma because the letter sigma at this time was usually written as a semicircle, C; see image above).
 Dining while reclining, though it eventually died out in the west, seems to have persisted well into the middle ages in the Greek East.

 As for what was eaten and other details, please refer to the Alcock and (for the next class) Lucian readings.
-I would also recommend you (optionally) take a look at "Reclining and Dining (and Drinking) in Ancient Rome," on the Getty Museum site.

 See caption